Ectopic Pregnancies Are Still So Misunderstood — Here's What to Know

 It's important to know that ectopic pregnancies are not viable, according to the Mayo Clinic.
 That means an ectopic pregnancy can't proceed normally, and that fertilized egg will not survive or grow into a fetus.
 Ectopic pregnancies are considered a life-threatening condition, and because of it, they require emergency treatment, according to the Cleveland Clinic.

-In my friend's case, her fallopian tube hadn't been affected by the ectopic pregnancy.
 In an ectopic pregnancy where a fallopian tube has ruptured or where it's at risk of rupture, you will likely need to undergo surgery to remove the pregnancy, according to the Cleveland Clinic.
 In some cases where a fallopian tube has ruptured, the tube can be saved.
-However, in many cases, it must be removed, according to the Mayo Clinic.
+However, in many cases, it must be removed, per the Mayo Clinic.

 Obstetricians can't say with certainty.
 However, you might be at a higher risk for an ectopic pregnancy if you have had an STD, pelvic inflammatory disease, or endometriosis, have already had an ectopic pregnancy, have had pelvic or abdominal surgery, are 35 or older, or smoke cigarettes, according to Planned Parenthood.
 The Mayo Clinic also notes that tubal pregnancies can happen if the fallopian tube is damaged by inflammation or misshapen, since it happens when a fertilized egg gets stuck on its way to the uterus.